 The redevelopment of the Liberty Bank Building helps preserve affordability in the neighborhood by bringing 115 units of much-needed affordable housing.
 For rent ranges, see this page for any newly available apartments, depending on income.

 The project partners honored the legacy of Liberty Bank not only in design, but also by creating affordable space for local businesses and fostering community for residents in the neighborhood.

 From construction to design, to ongoing use and ownership of the building, the Liberty Bank Building sets a standard for what community-led development can look like.

 Homes affordable to everyday people

 Square feet of space for local business

-The development of the Liberty Bank Building is being led by a partnership of community organizations.
+The development of the Liberty Bank Building was led by a partnership of community organizations.
 Read about them below.

-Capitol Hill Housing builds vibrant and engaged communities through affordable housing and community development.
-We provide secure, affordable apartments to nearly 2,000 of our neighbors across the city.
-Based in Capitol Hill, we have properties throughout the Seattle area, including historic apartments as well as award-winning new developments.
+Community Roots Housing, formerly Capitol Hill Housing, builds vibrant and engaged communities through affordable housing and community development.
+We provide quality, affordable apartments to over 2,000 of our neighbors across the city.
+Headquartered in Capitol Hill, we maintain buildings throughout the Seattle area, including historic apartments as well as award-winning new developments.

 Byrd Barr Place, formerly Centerstone, helps Seattle residents in need meet their basic needs and get on the path to self-sufficiency by providing food and immediate financial relief to pay energy bills and avoid eviction.